ChrisFrankoPhD/Get-it-Done/README.md

     ### 7. Logout

     - On logout, which resides in the Navbar, the JWT token is removed from local storage, and `setAuth` is set to false, which navigates us to the login page

+## What's Next?

+- I would love to add a feature to drag and drop todo items to reorder them, however saving the reordered list in the database is not trivial, will need to think of a good solution

 ## Credit